What Science Says About CBD Dreams

 Our dreams are influenced by a lot of factors in our waking life and deep in our subconscious.
 While there's still a lot we don't understand about dreams, the most prevalent theory we have for why we dream is to help us sort out and cull information and emotions.

-We're not sure how CBD affects sleep, but there is evidence to show that CBD may support deep sleep thanks to its calming and relaxation properties in the brain.
+We're not sure how CBD affects rem sleep, but there is evidence to show that CBD may support deep sleep thanks to its calming and relaxation properties in the brain.

 Since CBD may affect individuals differently, we can't say for certain that CBD products will not affect your dreams—It's something that you will have to experiment with on your own.